 The boom of fintech & banking has made a broad range of products available to customers at their fingertips.
 An opportunity, on the one hand; a challenge, on the other, as ensuring adoption and positive ROI from these products might be quite a brain teaser.
 Would you use a hint?
 App messaging will be your answer!
 Read this post to get ideas for increasing the usage of your core and innovative fintech & banking products.
-Standalone tactics and more fundamental strategies await you below.
+Standalone tactics and more fundamental marketing strategies await you below.

 Increase the number of basic transactions